 - Benjamin K. from Community Housing Partners, Virginia

-A number of companies have successfully integrated their software with the Home Energy Score API.
+The companies listed below have successfully integrated their software with the Home Energy Score API: